 - The parties should consider a categorization approach as per the Facciola-Redgrave Framework.
 Asserting and Challenging Privilege Claims in Modern Litigation: The Facciola-Redgrave Framework, Federal Courts Law Review, Vol. 4 Issue 1 (2009).

 - Clawback Agreements and Orders

-This last section on Privacy and Confidentiality has yet to be written.
+More guidelines on last section on Privacy and Confidentiality will be coming.
 Please propose best practice description of these and other Review areas in the comments below, or by email to Ralph Losey.